erl987/personalfme/README.md

 ```

-#### Install the Poco Complete version 1.7.7 manually:

-* download the ZIP-file at: https://github.com/pocoproject/poco/archive/refs/tags/poco-1.7.7-release.zip
-* fix one file in the source code according to this pull request: https://github.com/pocoproject/poco/pull/3191/files
-* enable the option `NetSSL Windows` in CMake
-* build the project for *Win32* using CMake in a sub-folder `./build` (both `Debug` and `Release` build)
-* move everything in the root directory of Poco into a new directory `MSVC-14.0` on the root level (i.e. the directory
-  structure should then be such as `Poco_DIR/MSVC-14.0/ApacheConnector` and so on)
-* inform CMake about this root directory of Poco in one of the following ways:
-	- define the Poco-library root path in the environment variable `POCO_ROOT`
-	- specify the path of `Poco_DIR` directly in CMake (the others paths are chosen automatically)

 #### Configure CMake and build the project:

 * download the PersonalFME code base, you could either check the GitHub